fisher-alice/johnny-five-wiki/Accelerometer.md

 The `Accelerometer` class constructs objects that represent a single Accelerometer sensor attached to the physical board.

-Johnny-Five currently support two kinds of Accelerometers:
+Johnny-Five currently supports two kinds of Accelerometers:

 - Analog (Like the Tinkerkit 2/3-Axis Accelerometer)
 - MPU-6050 I2C IMU